apache/james-project/src/adr/0041-james-servers-offering.md

 ## Example

-Here is an example of replacement of "mail processing" configuration file.
-It does cover self-hosting expected features while not exposing James underlying concepts of `Mailet` and `Matcher`.
+Here is an example of what replacing the "mail processing" configuration file could look like.
+It covers common configurations relating to self-hosting features while not exposing the underlying James concepts of `Mailet` and `Matcher`.

 ```
 # (optional)